-The truth: You can become more financially literate in 2013.
+The truth: You can become more financially literate.
 No matter how difficult it is in the beginning (as is the case with learning anything new and unfamiliar), it gets easier over time.
 Once you believe that, your eyes will open to the plethora of self-education resources, from magazines including Black Enterprise, to web sites, to books, to financial experts on every media platform, and even in your own community, available to you.
 What’s more, that belief will motivate you to tap those resources.

 You can’t control your spending.
 The truth: You have total power over what you do with your money.
 The choice is always yours.
 You can learn to say no, even to yourself.
 But not if you won’t believe you can.

 You don’t have enough money.
 The truth: If you make wise, responsible decisions with what you have, you not only have enough, but you’ll be in position to get even more.
 It starts with setting priorities and getting real with yourself about the differences between needs and wants—even if you want some things so badly they feel like needs.
 When you want something that badly, the answer is not more money.
 It’s dealing with the emotional and psychological issues, such as a hunger for the acceptance or approval from others, driving the need.

 The truth is, money is a tool to be used by you to achieve your goals.
 You’ve got the power to rule over your finances, whether you’re starting with a lot, or a little.
 As the hip-hop classic goes, “C.R.E.A.M: Cash Rules Everything Around Me.”
 By examining and changing what you believe about money, you empower yourself to add: “But it doesn’t rule ME.”